MathieuFortune/mathieufortune.github.io/_posts/2016-05-24-checkout-project-feedback.markdown

 1001pharmacies.com is an online marketplace in the health and well-being activity.
-It purpose is to connect french pharmacists directly with their users through an access to their products online.
+Its purpose is to connect french pharmacists directly with their users through an access to their products online.
-Each pharmacy can manage its own parapharmacies catalog and its stock.
+Each pharmacy can manage its own drugstore catalog and its stock.

 The checkout project is part of a redesign project in order to improve usability and user experience.